This tutorial is tailored for intermediate IT administrators or full-stack developers seeking guidance on setting up and publishing websites.

 cat /etc/hosts

-You need to edit the "hosts" file and add it. (change domain and IP if necessary)
+To set it, you need to edit the "hosts" file and add the line above. (change domain and IP)

 Copy to clipboard